← Back to Work

 System Architecture

-This tiered structure separated the concerns that had previously been collapsed into a single file.
-That separation made the system easier to maintain, easier to navigate, and easier to extend without introducing unintended side effects.
+This separated the concerns previously collapsed into a single file — making the system easier to maintain, navigate, and extend.

 SYSTEM DESIGN